JoshOrndorff/recipes/text/prepare-kitchen/3-kitchen-organization.md

 ## Common Patterns

 We will not yet look closely at individual Pallets.
-We will bring that endeavor in the next chapter -- Appetizers.
+We will begin that endeavor in the next chapter -- Appetizers.

 We've just observed the general pattern used throughout the recipes.
 From the inside out, we see a piece of pallet code stored in `pallets/<pallet-name>/src/lib.rs`.
 The pallet is then included into a runtime by adding its name and relative path in `runtimes/<runtime-name>/Cargo.toml`. that runtime is then installed in a node by adding its name and relative path in `nodes/<node-name>/Cargo.toml`.
 Of course adding pallets and runtimes also requires changing actual _code_ as well.
 We will cover those details in due course.
 For now we're just focusing on macroscopic relationships between the parts of a Substrate node.